-'The Power of Habit' author shares keys to reconfiguring your life
+‘The Power of Habit’ author Charles Duhigg discovered surprising keys to permanently changing his life by diagnosing and reconstructing his habits

 As Duhigg studied habits and how they work, he discovered surprising keys to permanently changing his life by diagnosing and reconstructing his habits.
 The result: his bestselling book, “The Power of Habit.”